anoma/nspec/docs/arch/system/state/resource_machine/primitive_interfaces/proving_system/proving_system_delta.md

 The aggregation function allows to aggregate proofs in a way that if $\pi_1$ proves that the first transaction's balance is $b_1$ and the second proof $\pi_2$ proves the second transaction's balance is $b_2$, then the proof $Aggregate(\pi_1, \pi_2)$ proves that the composed transaction's balance is $b_1 + b_2$.

-The diagram below describes the relationship between the [[Proof|basic_abstractions/proving/proof.md]] interface and the delta proving system interface.

 ``` mermaid
 ---